AIRHEAD (primarily) Electrical Hints And Problems

 Any inexpensive digital meter is likely going to be OK, but read about them here before you purchase!

 One very small digital meter that I recommend ONLY for the on-bike tool tray (IF you decide to get a meter to carry with you) is the Radio Shack FOLDING miniature LCD digital auto-ranging multi-meter.
 Model number 22-802 (previously 22-179a) was very nice and small.
-It is discontinued, but there are other not quite as small meters available.
-RS has a reasonably small and accurate meter, which includes a diode test function, comes complete with built-in test leads in a small case.
-It is nice to add a pair of tiny alligator push-ons.
-Check its batteries every year or two.
+It is discontinued, but there are other small meters available.
+RS may still have a reasonably small and accurate meter, which includes a diode test function, comes complete with built-in test leads in a small case.
+It is nice to add a pair of tiny alligator push-ons if not provided.
+Check batteries every year or two.
 Be SURE you understand how to use the meter.

 It would be a good idea to